Meiningen: Geography and climate

 The town is situated in the valley of the Werra river between the Thuringian Forest and the Rhön Mountains.
 Meiningen lies 60 km east of Fulda, 80 km south of Erfurt and 104 km north of Würzburg, across the former frontier between West and East Germany.

 Subdivisions

-Meiningen has three subdivisions.
+Meiningen has several subdivisions.
 The urban districts are town center, North, East, South, Jerusalem (Meiningen), the rural communities are Helba (amalgamated in 1923) and Welkershausen (1936), as Dreißigacker (1990) and Herpf (2010).
-The former municipalities Henneberg, Wallbach and Walldorf were merged into Meiningen in January 2019, and Stepfershausen in December 2019.
+The former municipalities Henneberg, Wallbach and Walldorf were merged into Meiningen in January 2019, Stepfershausen in December 2019, and Sülzfeld in January 2024.

-Meiningen abuts the following municipalities: Wasungen, Utendorf, Kühndorf, Rohr, Thuringia, Ellingshausen, Obermaßfeld-Grimmenthal, Untermaßfeld, Sülzfeld, Grabfeld, Mellrichstadt (Bavaria), Rhönblick, Rippershausen and Mehmels.
+Meiningen abuts the following municipalities: Wasungen, Utendorf, Kühndorf, Rohr, Thuringia, Ellingshausen, Obermaßfeld-Grimmenthal, Untermaßfeld, Grabfeld, Mellrichstadt (Bavaria), Rhönblick, Rippershausen and Mehmels.

 Climate

 The relation to the surrounding mountain ranges of the Rhön mountains and the Thuringian Highland deep and sheltered Werra valley and the dense town buildings provide a regional level, for a mild climate in Meiningen.
 The following values are averages from 1990 until 2012.
 The average annual temperature is 9.1 C. Temperature extremes since 1960 at Meiningen have ranged from 36.1 C on August 7, 2015, down to -18.5 C on February 12, 2012.
 The rainfall is 656 millimeters and the sun shines 1,559 hours per year.